 Accredited Partnership with FITT

-This program is accredited by Forum for International Trade Training (FITT).
-Ashton graduates can apply to transfer their credits directly to FITT and complete the required assessment(s) in order to receive FITT Diploma in International Trade.
+This program is accredited by the Forum for International Trade Training (FITT).
+Ashton graduates can apply to transfer their credits directly to FITT and complete the required assessment(s) in order to receive the FITT Diploma in International Trade.

 Applicants must be:

 - High school graduates and 19 years or older at the start of the applicant’s program or course; and